icinganalysis/icinganalysis.github.io/content/Fraser.md

 - Pettit, K. G.: Nephelometric Instrumentation for Aircraft Icing Research.
 Rep. No. MD-33, National Res.
 Council of Canada (Ottawa), Aug.
 1950.
 - Internal communication from the N.A.E.
 Engine Testing Laboratory, Feb., 1952.
 - Neel, Carr B., Jr., and Steinmetz, Charles P.: The Calculated and Measured Performance Characteristics of a Heated-Wire Liquid-Water-Content Meter for Measuring Icing Severity.
 NACA-TN-2615, 1952. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068727)
-- Langmuir, I., and Blodgett, K. B.: " A mathematicalinvestigation of water droplet trajectories."
+- Langmuir, I., and Blodgett, K. B.: "A mathematicalinvestigation of water droplet trajectories."
 A.A.F.
 Tech.
 Report 5418 (1946).

 Fraser is cited by 2 publications in the NACA Icing Publications Database [^5]: